buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, you gain a +1 to Attack Rolls for spells that require an Attack Roll.

-The **second time**, the bonus to Attack Roll for Spells becomes +1 for each time you've taken the Magic Adept Feat.
+The **second time**, the bonus to Attack Roll for Spells becomes +1 for each time you' \*\*ve taken the Magic Adept Feat.
 This does not stack with the bonus taken the previous time.

 ## One with Magic